 Field reference

 key— UPPER_SNAKE_CASE credential reference.
 Must resolve to a credential in the vault or a slot in the same proposal.placeholder— the exact wire string Agent Vault matches case-sensitively as a literal.
 Operators choose the string; the broker does not auto-wrap delimiters around it.
 The recommended convention is__name__(double-underscore-bounded snake_case).in— list of surfaces the broker is allowed to scan.
-Subset ofpath,query,header.
-Defaults to[path, query]if omitted.bodyis reserved for a future version.
+Subset ofpath,query,header,body,websocket.
+Defaults to[path, query]if omitted.header,body, andwebsocketmust be explicit.

 Scoping is the security boundary

 Agent Vault only scans surfaces listed inin.
-If an agent embeds the placeholder in a non-declared surface (a JSON body to round-trip via an echo upstream, a header that wasn’t declared), the literal string passes through to upstream — the broker will not substitute.
+If an agent embeds the placeholder in a non-declared surface, the literal string passes through to upstream — the broker will not substitute.
 There is no way to coerce the broker into substituting somewhere the operator did not authorize.

-Use this property to pick a narrow in for strong secrets that happen to live in URLs (legacy ?api_key= APIs): keep in: [query] and the agent cannot exfiltrate the value through a body or a different header.
+Use this property to pick a narrow in for strong secrets: keep in: [query] and the agent cannot exfiltrate the value through a body, header, or different surface.

 Placeholder safety rules